HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 - "Glitch itch" - lots of static in footage.
 - "Perfect miss" - entity evaded the hunt
 - "forgetting" - wiping footage from memory

+---

+/// WEYLAND-YUTANI INSPIRATION LINK ACTIVE_
+/// MOTHNODE_ Get'em Snitch [Prototype from Satsu Collab EP]
+/// Hitech Crime x 殺害Satsugaix666x
+/// NODE STEMS_ #cyberpunk #aliensuniverse #hitech

+Quick prototype from an upcoming EP collaboration with 殺害Satsugaix666x.
+Mix of dark trap music and Alien Universe theme.

+Music video in conceptual works.
+Current idea flow is purely base layer (base layers have direct meaning while top layer ideas are abstract) and ties into Geiger's vibes:
+- "Snitch" is a chase/tracking drone.
+- "Brood bits, brood bi**h" is the Alien's very own broodmother, which is the target in the music video.
+- "Glitch itch" - lots of static in footage.
+- "Perfect miss" - entity evaded the hunt
+- "conscious forgetting" - wiping footage from memory